 What is the orchestration?

-Kubernetes is a big open source project originally designed by the Google.
-Huge community means that code can have very little bugs, but if from the beginning it was written wrong or a community doesn’t have enough skills to make a code safe, then there may be a lot of holes in it, like in WordPress for example.
+Kubernetes is a big open source project originally designed by Google.
+Huge community means that code can have very few bugs, but if from the beginning it was written wrong or a community doesn’t have enough skills to make a code safe, then there may be a lot of holes in it, like in WordPress for example.

 K8s (synonym for „Kubernetes”) is free and anyone can implement it on their own infrastructure.
 It’s great for managing containers on development servers that require frequent changes.

-I don’t have to say that initiation of orchestration is necessary if you have a bunch of servers which run many applications in containers.
-Thanks to the orchestration we can keep our configuration in the repository, create changes and easily deploy, even in a case of accidental removal of the given containers.
+I don’t have to say that initiation of orchestration is necessary if you have a bunch of servers that run many applications in containers.
+Thanks to the orchestration, we can keep our configuration in the repository, create changes and easily deploy, even in a case of accidental removal of the given containers.
 It also allows for comfortable scaling which is needed, when we want our solutions to have high availability.